oracle/oci-go-sdk/README.md

 - Install [make](https://www.gnu.org/software/make/), through your favorite package manager or binary distribution of choice

-Additionally, if you are planning to do build or develop the sdk you need the following dependencies
+Additionally, if you are planning to  build or develop the sdk you need the following dependencies
 - Install [github.com/stretchr/testify](https://github.com/stretchr/testify)
 ```sh
 go get github.com/stretchr/testify